 Energy Connections Canada (ECC) harnesses the collective wisdom and energy of all aspects of the energy transmission chain.
 Energy Connections members work together to share ideas, develop solutions, promote research and advocate to advance safety, reliability, efficiency, technology and environmental protection.

 The Pembina Institute is working to solve today’s greatest energy challenges, reducing the harmful impacts of fossil fuels while supporting the transition to an energy system that is clean, safe and sustains a high quality of life.
 The Pembina Institute provides expertise to industry and government leaders and advocates for a strong, science-based approach to policy, regulation, environmental protection and energy development.

-The Canadian Association of Petroleum Landmen (CAPL) is a non-profit voluntary professional association for lands people in Canada.
-Its objectives include promoting education and training in petroleum land management, cooperation among its members and establishing high professional and ethical standards.
+The Canadian Association of Land and Energy Professionals (CALEP) is a non-profit voluntary professional association for lands people in Canada.
+Its objectives include promoting education and training in petroleum land management; engagement and input in public and government relations; encouragement of fellowship and cooperation among its members; and establishing high professional and ethical standards.